morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 ---
 Welcome to part two of this mini-series on “unjazz”!

-In this series, I’m using this term to describe a fascinating phenomenon in modern hip-hop and R&B. A set of rappers, singers, and producers have been making music that’s harmonically ambiguous, as jazz can be, that tolerates melodic dissonance, as jazz often does, that treats higher scale degrees as consonances, like jazz.
+In this series, I’m using this term to describe a fascinating phenomenon in modern hip-hop and R&B. A set of rappers, singers, and producers have been making music that’s harmonically ambiguous, as jazz can be.
+It tolerates melodic dissonance, as jazz often does.
+It treats higher scale degrees as consonances, like jazz.
 And yet this music doesn’t sound like jazz.
 The extended melodic intervals no longer need to be reinforced by jazz harmonies in the accompaniment.
 It doesn’t “swing”.
 Instead, artists’ musical ears are informed by jazz influences filtered through the musical language of R&B. And these influences allow the artists to carve out new melodic and harmonic territory.

 ## Review

 In [part one](/rock-theory/birth-of-the-unjazz/), we talked about how dissonances were treated in music from the European classical tradition until the 20th century.
-We then listed some of the new says in which they’ve been treated in pop music since the 1950s.
+We then listed some of the new ways in which they’ve been treated in pop music since the 1950s.
 We then uncovered some brand-new unjazz techniques, and we assigned each an italicized catchphrase and a helpful emoji, like this:

 **Techniques to normalize greater melodic dissonance:**